-I was in the kitchen, totally unaware of the abuse about to break out.
+I was in the kitchen, totally unaware of the cruelty about to break out.
 Don wanted to teach them a lesson about fire by burning their fingers.
 He grabbed his wrist and forced him to hold a lighted match until the flame went out against his finger tips.
 The little boy screamed "No dad!
 No dad !"
 He did this 3 times.
 Three times, the fire and pain from fire was forced on him escalated, no stopping him, and looked like no end..
 His innocent 10

 yr. old brother was next.
 When I realized what was happening, I jumped in to stop him.
-Joey hollered, but grasped in his father's grip, couldn't free himself.
+Joey hollered, but grasped in his father's grip, couldn't defend himself.
 I screamed for him to stop it!
 Don's face

 contorted with hatred, as he threw out his arm, pointed a finger in my face and shouted, "and YOU STAY OUT OF IT OR I'LL MAKE IT WORSE!".
-Ohmygod, he'll make it worse, I reeled back, and they both broke free and ran screaming past me out the door holding their injured fingertips up by the wrist, screaming in terror down the street through our Navy housing in anguished trauma driven by pain and betrayal of their father; the father who is supposed to protect them.
+Ohmygod, he'll make it worse, I reeled back, and they both broke free and ran screaming past me out the door holding their burned fingertips up by the wrist, screaming in terror down the street through our Navy housing in anguished trauma driven by pain and betrayal of their father; the man who is supposed to protect them.
 My 8 year old son was last seen still running and screaming 3 blocks away.

 Don stormed into the kitchen, smashed his rum and coke into the sink, broken glass

 flew everywhere as he spat at me, "You take care of these kids!", he threw his bags together and left for the ship, as he ordered me "and don't be on the dock when the ship comes back!".
+He meant it.
 I usually took him to the ship in our only car, but he took the car and left me stranded.

 Standing there helpless in the hallway; my husband had left me, my boys were